|Native American Tribes Overview: Their Culture and History Page 1 Page 2

 They found in gypsum, the soft whitish stone from a deposit near the pueblo, a substitute for the

-longer than those made from shell, and more closely resemble earlier tubular stone beads used by
+are longer than those made from shell, and more closely resemble earlier tubular stone beads used

-but oral tradition relates that this is also when they discovered they could use the plastic from
+pendants, but oral tradition relates that this is also when they discovered they could use the

 According to oral tradition, in the late 1920s or early 1930s the Santo Domingo began to create